vitalibo/cfn-custom-resource/README.md

 ```

 After describing types, you can move to implementation business behavior of custom resource types.
-For this you need implement appropriate interfaces `CreateFacade`, `DeleteFacade` and `UpdatesFacade`.
+For this you need implement appropriate interfaces `CreateFacade`, `DeleteFacade` and `UpdateFacade`.
 Also here you can add validation `Rules` and delegate it execution to facades.
 Your custom rules must implement functional interface `Rules.Rule`.